 Tricky questions both.
 If you understand ambient techno in a broad sense, the are still fantastic melodic strains of ambient dance music around today including psychedelic dub, ambient pop and spacey trance.
 If you regard the term more narrowly, however, then the heady 90's may seem idyllic, particularly if you feel alienated by the cold digital-glitch aesthetic of the music that now gets tagged ambient techno.

-Silent grew from the same post-rave creative ferment which across the Atlantic was fueling the likes of the classic Artificial Intelligence series from Britain's Warp Records, ambient label Fax Records, the wonderful Chill Out Or Die series from UK dance label Rising High, and the output of Instinct Records on the U.S. East coast.
-Silent's best releases often reflect the label's West Coast origins and San Francisco's history of alternative culture, with themes ranging across psychedelia, space travel, consciousness expansion, spiritual ecology and renderings of imaginary and alien worlds.
+The label rode the same post-rave creative wave which across the Atlantic was fuelling the likes of the classic Artificial Intelligence series from Britain's Warp Records, ambient label Fax Records, the wonderful Chill Out Or Die series from UK dance label Rising High, and the output of Instinct Records on the U.S. East coast.
+Silent's best releases in the ambient dance vein often reflect the label's West Coast origins and San Francisco's history of alternative culture, with themes ranging across psychedelia, space travel, consciousness expansion, spiritual ecology and renderings of imaginary and alien worlds.